Archive: Miller Center Fellowship Mentors

 Everything Old is New Again: What Policymakers and Baby Boomers Can Learn from the History of Aging and Retirement

-Andy Achenbaum, University of Houston Professor of History and Social Work, focuses on the history of aging.
-He has written five books: Older Americans: Vital Communities – Toward a Bold Vision of Societal Aging; Crossing Frontiers: Gerontology Emerges as a Science; Social Security: Visions and Revisions; Shades of Gray: Old Age, American Values and Federal Policies; and Old Age in the New Land: The American Experience Since 1790.
+Andy Achenbaum's work focuses on the history of aging, on which he has written five books: Older Americans: Vital Communities – Toward a Bold Vision of Societal Aging; Crossing Frontiers: Gerontology Emerges as a Science; Social Security: Visions and Revisions; Shades of Gray: Old Age, American Values and Federal Policies; and Old Age in the New Land: The American Experience Since 1790.
 He has also co-authored a number of books, including Profiles in Gerontology: A Biographical Dictionary (with Daniel M. Albert) and Changing Perceptions of Aging and the Aged (with Dena Shenk).

 Mentor: Richard N. Andrews, University of North Carolina